nhm38/ECE4960/index.md

 ---
 layout: page
-title: Home Page Title
+title: "ECE 4960: Fast Robots"
-subtitle: Home Page Subitle
+subtitle: Natalie Morris
 show_sidebar: false
 ---

 Welcome!
-My name is Natalie, and I'm a senoir in MAE (mechanical engineering) at Cornell University.
+This webpage contains my coursework for ECE 4960: Design and Implementation of Fast Robots at Cornell University, Spring 2022.
+Use the menu above to navigate the webpage.